K8s primer - Part I

 pod/helloworld-app created

-We can check if the Pod is in our cluster, but you may want to wait a little bit before running the following command (it may take some time to pull the image container):
+We can check if the Pod is in our cluster, but you may want to wait a little before running the following command, as it may take some time to pull the container image:

 $ k get pods -o wide